oam-dev/spec/README.md

 ### Versioning

 Since July 2020, changes to the specification are versioned according to [Semantic Versioning 2.0](https://semver.org/spec/v2.0.0.html) and described in [its release page](https://github.com/oam-dev/spec/releases).
-Layout changes are not versioned.
+Layout (e.g. repo structure, doc format etc) changes are not versioned.
 Specific implementations of the specification (e.g. OAM Kubernetes Runtime ) should specify which version they implement.

-Changes to the change process itself are not currently versioned but may be independently versioned in the future.
+Changes to the change process (e.g. governance model, review/approve process etc) itself are not currently versioned but may be independently versioned in the future.

 ### Milestones